-Najran University adopted a system that allows its students with special needs to register into the system called Students with Special Needs to keep up their records and provide support and educational counselling [https://help.nu.edu.sa/].
-The CS program as a part of Najran University employs all the human and material resources available to meet the needs of all students with special needs.
+Moreover, Najran University has adopted a system that allows its students with special needs to register into the system called Students with Special Needs to keep up their records and provide support and educational counseling [https://help.nu.edu.sa/].
+The IS program as a part of Najran University employ all the human and material resources available to meet the needs of all students with special needs.